Guide for Canadians Buying Property in Mexico

 Step 3 - Hire a real estate professional

-Step 4 - Have property inspected
+Step 4 - Have the property inspected

 Step 5 - Make an offer